a) Is a swim test required?

 The canteen is typically open 10:00am - 3:00pm Monday through Friday and during regattas.

-During regattas we typically serve pasta.
+During regattas we typically serve pasta and other specials.

 l) How does the tab system work?